Antares-Network/BASM/OUTLINE.md

 - The `TSLL` will be monitored by recording the UTC time the player last logged in.
 Every 30 minutes, the plugin will ping a NTP server, or grab the current system time, and check it against the list of players with private servers (`server_dictionary.json`).
 The time difference will be recorded in `server_dictionary.json` as a field assigned to each server.
 (Example config coming soon)

+- The `/basm update [username]` command is used to update the server jar for a specific server to the version of paper that is in the plugins directory, named `latest_paper.jar`.
+It does this by shutting down the specified server, and overwriting the current server jar with the new `latest_paper.jar`.
+It will then start the server again and send a configurable message when done.

+- All configurable messages/notifications/warnings will be defined in a `messages.yml` file.

 # Possible future features
 - In a future update the plugin may be able to send data to a configurable discord bot that will let network admins know about a variety of things such as performance metrics, when new servers are created, deleted, modified, shut down, and started
+- The ability for users to upload their own plugins.

 # Permission nodes: